amalahmad/academic-kickstart/content/publication/my-pub1.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["1"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
+publication = "Submitted to *Journal XYZ*"
-publication = "In *International Conference on Academic*.
-You may use *Markdown* for italics etc." publication_short = "In *ICA*"
+# publication_short = "In *ICA*"

 # Abstract and optional shortened version.
+abstract = "Information problems are pervasive in developing economies and can hinder productivity growth.
+This paper studies how much rural producers in developing countries can learn from their own experience to redress important information gaps.
+It builds a model of learning from experience and applies it using a rich and underutilized dataset on cotton farmers in Pakistan.
+I test whether farmers learn from cultivation experience about the pest resistance of their seeds and use this information to improve selection and productivity."
-abstract = "The abstract.
-Markdown and math can be used (note that math may require escaping as detailed in the red alert box below)." abstract_short = "A short version of the abstract."
+# abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)
 image_preview = ""